Charlotte Dawson: Anti-cyberbullying

 In 2012, Dawson was admitted to St Vincent's Hospital in Sydney after attempting suicide due to a much publicised battle with Twitter trolls.
 Dawson was rushed to hospital after being found in a fragile state by a former Australia's Next Top Model finalist.
-Dawson was made the target of an organised online campaign of harassment in part due to her involvement with an anti-cyber-bullying initiative Community Brave.
+Dawson was made the target of an organised online campaign of harassment in part due to her involvement with an anti-cyberbullying initiative Community Brave.
 A representative for Community Brave identified one of Dawson's Twitter trolls as Tanya Heti, an employee of Melbourne's Monash University.
 Community Brave reported the incident to Heti's employer and she was stood down without pay.
 She was reinstated shortly afterwards when the university found she was not guilty of misconduct.

 Dawson then appeared on Channel Seven's Seven News in order to expose the alleged social media trolls.
 Dawson insisted that she was not involved with conducting the research for the story, and that she was only acting as a person confronting the alleged trolls on camera.
 An intense promotional campaign and launch of Dawson's biography Air Kiss and Tell began two weeks later.

 In 2013, Dawson announced a new role as anti-bullying ambassador with the National Rugby League (NRL).
 Some media sources, such as the Daily Telegraph, suggested that Dawson was guilty of double standards, citing her aggressive television persona and her history of discouraging contestants on Australia's Next Top Model.
 Peter Ford from Melbourne's 3AW alleged that "the problem of Charlotte taking on this cause is, her act is about abusing people and putting them down so it becomes a bit murky as to why she has become a champion of this particular cause".
 Dawson was also heavily criticised in the media after broadcasting disparaging remarks on AFL footballers' partners as a part of her role as a fashion expert for television coverage of the AFL's Brownlow Medal.

 Death

 On 22 February 2014, Dawson died by suicide in her Woolloomooloo home.
 A real estate agent found her body when he arrived to inspect the property ahead of its auction.
-Police were called and confirmed her death at 11:18 am; there were no suspicious circumstances to the death.
+Police were called and confirmed her death at 11:18 am.
 Her friends were reportedly concerned when she had not updated her Twitter or Instagram accounts in the previous 19 hours.

 Australian fashion designer Alex Perry said of her, "We lost a beautiful, bright, shining girl today".